MeerkatBoss/quadratic-equation/README.md

 ```
 Program will prompt the user to enter three floating-point numbers.
 As long as
 invalid values are provided, the program will repeatedly ask user for valid
 input.
-Upon receiving end-of-file signal, the program will terminate with exit
+Upon receiving end-of-file signal, the program will stop its execution.
-code 0.

 ## Getting help
 Help message is provided whenever program terminates abnormally due to invalid
 input.
-User can manually get help message, using `-h` flag
+User can manually get help message, using flag `-h` or `--help`
 ```
-quad -h
+quad --help
 Usage:
     quad - to launch program in interactive mode quad <a> <b> <c> - to get roots of an equation ax^2 + bx + c = 0